olewis14/F1-League-Management/README.md

 # F1-League-Management
 F1 League Management is an Excel template designed to help F1 2021 league owners track points, penalties, and other league statistics.
 Below is a summary of each page.

+To transfer data from old versions of this sheet to newer ones, you can copy and paste data from the Results Tables page and the League Management page.
+Also be sure to match the league settings in the new sheet with that of the old sheet.

 **League Management**

 - Where you will enter the league's track list, all participating drivers, and team assignments.